heroku/cowboyku/guide/middlewares.md

 MFA, discarding all previous stacktrace.
 Make sure you keep the `Req` and `Env` in the arguments of this MFA for later use.

-If an error happens during middleware processing, Cowboy will not try to send an error back to the socket, the process will just crash.
+If an error happens during middleware processing, Cowboyku will not try to send an error back to the socket, the process will just crash.
 It is up to the middleware to make sure that a reply is sent if something goes wrong.